This post was most recently updated on February 18th, 2021

-Years of moisture penetration can also cause salt deposits on the chimneys surface.
+Years of moisture penetration can also cause salt deposits on the surface of the chimney.
 This salt deposit formation called efflorescence appears as an unsightly white chalky film on the chimney surface.
-It can also build up to the point of becoming a much larger problem.
+It can also build-up to the point of becoming a much larger problem.

 The costly repairs of moisture, water, and freeze/thaw damage can all be avoided by sealing the chimney.
 A quality chimney sealer will line masonry pores to lock out water and moisture, protect the mortar joints, and prolong the life of the chimney.